biohackathon-japan/BH25-MCP-server-shapes/paper/paper.md

 # Introduction

+The Model Context Protocol (MCP) [@citesForInformation:mcp_anthropic] enhances usability by establishing an interface between Large Language Models and external utilities.
+By abstracting the complexity of data retrieval, MCP servers allow developers to expose specialized tools through a uniform schema.
+This decoupling enables models to interact directly with structured knowledge bases without custom integration logic, reducing the engineering overhead required to bridge probabilistic reasoning with deterministic tools.

 This paper contains a report on the project MCP server tools with RDF shapes that was developed during the [DBCLS BioHackathon 2025](https://2025.biohackathon.org/).

 <!-- structure of introduction: